PK Kelkar Fellowship

 Prof. Arghya Das, Department of Civil Engineering, research interests are Granular material mechanics, Flow through porous media, Constitutive modeling of geomaterials, Instability and bifurcation analysis, Rock Mechanics.
 He received his PhD in Civil Engineering from the University of Sydney, Australia, in 2013 and later worked as a Post-Doctoral Fellow in the Department of Civil and Environmental Engineering at Northwestern University, Evanston, USA.

-Arjit Kundu
+Prof. Arjit Kundu

 (July 2022 - June 2025)

-Dr. Arjit Kundu, Department of Physics, research interests are Equilibrium and non-equilibrium quantum transport, Topological systems in condensed matter.
+Prof. Arjit Kundu, Department of Physics, research interests are Equilibrium and non-equilibrium quantum transport, Topological systems in condensed matter.
 He did his PhD in 2012 from Heinrich-Heine University, Duesseldorf, Germany, MSc in 2010 Homi Bhabha National Institute (from Harish-Chandra Research Institute and BSc in 2007 from Calcutta University (Serampore College).

 Prof. Nitin Gupta